Omkardivate/IET_pentagon/Solid Design Principle.md

 The general idea of interface segregation principle is that it’s better to have a lot of smaller interfaces than a few bigger ones.
 Martin explains this principle by advising, “Make fine grained interfaces that are client-specific.
 Clients should not be forced to implement interfaces they do not use.”

 For software engineers, this means that you don’t want to just start with an existing interface and add new methods.
 Instead, start by building a new interface and then let your class implement multiple interfaces as needed.
 Smaller interfaces mean that developers should have a preference for composition over inheritance and for decoupling over coupling.
 According to this principle, engineers should work to have many client-specific interfaces, avoiding the temptation of having one big, general-purpose interface.

+### Dependency Inversion Principle

+This principle offers a way to decouple software modules.
+Simply put, dependency inversion principle means that developers should “depend on abstractions, not on concretions.”
+Martin further explains this principle by asserting that, “high level modules should not depend upon low level modules.
+Both should depend on abstractions.”
+Further, “abstractions should not depend on details.
+Details should depend upon abstractions.”

+One popular way to comply with this principle is through the use of a dependency inversion pattern, although this method is not the only way to do so.
+Whatever method you choose to utilize, finding a way to utilize this principle will make your code more flexible, agile, and reusable.